 The hospital will provide you with the usual hospital gown.

-But during the postpartum stage, you might want to change into something personal.
+But you might want to change into something personal during the postpartum stage.

-Some women wear the hospital gown throughout their stay and that’s okay but if you’re the type that doesn’t fit well with the hospital gown, take some personal clothes that are very comfortable.
+Some women wear hospital gowns throughout their stay, and that’s okay, but if you don’t fit well with the hospital gown, take some personal clothes that are very comfortable.

-You need all the comfort you can get during this stage.
+Having all the comfort you can get during this stage would be best.

 Pillows

-If you’re certain about the kind of pillows you deal with, go with yours.
+If you’re sure about the kind of pillows you deal with, go with yours.
 It’s that simple.

 Cell Phone and Charger

-The big moment is not reversible and I’m sure you’ll want to capture every moment of it.
-That’s why you’ll have to go with your phone.
+The big moment is not reversible, and I’m sure you’ll want to capture every moment of it.
+So that’s why you’ll have to go with your phone.

-You’ll take the charger too because you don’t want to have a phone with low power, with no way of powering up.
+You’ll take the charger too because you don’t want a phone with low power, with no way of powering up.

-However, if the camera on your phone or selfie isn’t clear enough, consider going with a digital camera.
+However, if the camera on your phone or selfie isn’t clear enough, consider using a digital camera.
 I’m sure you have one of those.

 Book or Magazine